tlhabich/sponge/designs/modular/main.md

 ---

 # Modular SPONGE
 The actuator has a diameter of 66 mm and a total height of 94 mm.
-The angular range is approximately ±40°. at a maximum working pressure of approximately 0.3 bar.
 A PCB reads the sensor signal and controls microvalves.
 ## Downloads

 * 3D models